 Transparency and labor practices

-We’re always looking for producers who source via direct trade, or have knowledge of their suppliers’ sourcing practices and are able to disclose country of origin for internationally sourced ingredients.
+Good Eggs is constantly looking for producers who source organic, direct trade, or have extensive knowledge of their suppliers’ sourcing practices and are able to disclose country of origin for internationally sourced ingredients.
 If a producer does not meet these standards, we aim to work with them on a timeline and a plan for moving towards them.

 All products containing ingredients of international origin must come from producers who have filled out our Labor Practices Standards Questionnaire or can provide supporting documentation (eg. Fair Trade Certification) guaranteeing that they adhere to the following: